umbane/carbon-project/docs/white-paper.md

 All tokens on the system would thus form the basis for a virtualised utility, a virtual power station providing payments and energy and even services on the system, rolled out as a cooperatively owned, community-focused, virtual power utility, providing access to community financing, home appliances and other financing options?

+> NOTE: Watts are defined as 1 Watt = 1 Joule per second (1W = 1 J/s) which means that 1 kW = 1000 J/s.
+A Watt is the amount of energy (in Joules) that an electrical device (such as a light) is burning per second that it's running.
+So a 60W bulb is burning 60 Joules of energy every second you have it turned on

 ### Onboarding Pledges & Smart Contracts

 Until such time as there is a dedicated mJ metre, a compliant data output port or socket specification, that coexists on a DB board alongside the City feed-in metre, methods of extrapolating and inputing data into the system need to be considered.